Activity note: Check-in available from 3:00 p.m.

 Breakfast: Hotel's hot breakfast buffet available at 6:00 a.m. includes scrambled eggs, sausage, Belgian waffles, biscuits and gravy.
 Plus fresh fruit, bagels, pastries, juices, hot and cold cereals, toast, milk, coffee, tea and more.

 Morning: After breakfast, we'll enjoy an expert-led presentation about the history of Santa Fe.
-From the earliest Paleo-Indians to the Spanish conquistadors and American merchants who followed, Santa Fe has been at the crossroads of history.
+From the earliest Paleo-Indians inhabitants to the Spanish settlers and American merchants who followed, Santa Fe has been at the crossroads of history.
 We'll hear its story in a fascinating presentation.
-We'll then hear about the artist Georgia O'Keeffe.
-One of the most significant artists of the 20th century, Georgia O’Keeffe (1887-1986) was devoted to creating imagery that expressed what she called “the wideness and wonder of the world as I live in it.”
-She was a leading member of the Stieglitz Circle artists, headed by Alfred Stieglitz, one of the first advocates of modern art in America.
-These avant-garde artists began to flourish in New York in the 1910s.
-After moving to northern New Mexico in 1949, O'Keeffe spent the next 26 years producing distinctive and iconic paintings of the area's landscapes, flowers, and other regional subjects.
+We'll then hear about the life and art of Georgia O'Keeffe.
+After moving to northern New Mexico in 1949, Ms. O'Keeffe spent the next 26 years producing distinctive and iconic paintings of the area's landscape, flowers, and other regional subjects.

 Lunch: New Mexican buffet at a popular local dining spot.

 Afternoon: After lunch we’ll walk 4 blocks to the Georgia O'Keeffe Museum.
 The museum holds the largest collection of O’Keeffe’s work in the world – over 3,000 of the artist’s works – comprising 140 of her oil paintings, almost 700 drawings and hundreds of additional works.
 The museum offers a varying selection of O’Keeffe’s work, as well as works by other artists in changing exhibits.
 A docent will lead us through the museum and point out highlights.
-Our Group Leader will then lead us on a walking exploration of the Santa Fe Plaza area.
+Our Group Leader will then lead us on a walking exploration of the Santa Fe Plaza area followed by free time for independent explorations.

 Activity note: Walking up to one mile over the course of the day over paved and unpaved terrain; standing during the studio visit.